4 Types of Communication To Use In The Workplace

 Always aim for easy-to-read and straightforward language.
 Focusing on simplicity will keep it easy to understand for your audience.

 Choose the right tone of voice.
-Every voice style might be translated slightly differently with each audience, so choose a manner that is easy to understand.
+Every voice style might be translated slightly differently by each audience, so choose a manner that is easy to understand.

 Consider a grammar checker.
 Always take the time to edit your written communication and if you want a second pair of eyes, consider installing a grammar checker.